percona/percona-xtrabackup/doc/source/glossary.rst

      Each table using the :program:`MERGE` storage engine, besides of a :term:`.frm` file, will have :term:`.MRG` file containing the names of the |MyISAM| tables associated with it.

    .TRG
-     File containing the TRiGgers associated to a table, e.g. `:file:`mytable.TRG`.
+     File containing the Triggers associated to a table, e.g. `:file:`mytable.TRG`.
 With the :term:`.TRN` file, they represent all the Trigger definitions.

    .TRN
-     File containing the TRiggers' Names associated to a table, e.g. `:file:`mytable.TRN`.
+     File containing the Triggers' Names associated to a table, e.g. `:file:`mytable.TRN`.
 With the :term:`.TRG` file, they represent all the Trigger definitions.

    .ARM
      Each table with the :program:`Archive Storage Engine` has ``.ARM`` file which contains the metadata of it.